joey-ma/yoyoyojoe.github.io/docs/behavioral/social_media.md

+# Be good

-# Be so good that they can't ignore you - Jae Taylor
+Be so good that they can't ignore you - Jae Taylor

 https://www.linkedin.com/in/jaeontech/